Gedeon G. Quijano

-Life
+Early life and education

-He was the son of Bishop Juan P. Quijano and was the second eldest of 9 children and older brother of Gardeopatra G. Quijano, a dentist and writer.
+He was the son of Bishop Juan P. Quijano and was the second eldest of nine children and older brother of Gardeopatra G. Quijano, a dentist and writer.
 He married Eugenia Tagdulang Quijano, a daughter of a landowner of from Tangub City.
 Gedeon and Eugenia had three children: Sela Quijano Borromeo, Dr. Zeus Hito T. Quijano, and Dr. Cari T. Quijano – all named after his allies at the time.

 Quijano completed his studies at the University of the Philippines, along with his sister Gardeopatra and wife Eugenia.
 While in school, they all took turns in helping care for his eldest daughter Sela.
 Although Gedeon grew up as an Aglipayan, being the son of a Bishop of the Philippine Independent Church, his daughter attended Immaculada Concepcion, a Catholic all-girls school at the time.
 During the war he was recruited as a doctor in the U.S. Army, and his youngest son Cari was born while in hiding from the enemy in the jungle.